 Joint logistics over-the shore (JLOTS) operations are normally conducted in a low threat environment.
 Primary threats to consider are air and rocket attacks, attack by adversary ground forces, guerrillas or insurgents operating behind the lines, and sabotage.
 Chemical, biological, radiological, nuclear, and high-yield explosives warfare is considered possible.

-Sea Basing was supposed to largely replace JLOTS; instead of anchoring ships close inshore and using D-Day era landing craft and pontoons, Sea Basing was high speed, largely airborne and of course very expensive.
+Sea Basing was supposed to largely replace JLOTS; instead of anchoring ships close inshore and using D-Day era landing craft and pontoons, Sea Basing was high speed, largely airborne and of course costly.
 JLOTS on the other hand is in comparison, cheap as chips.

 I get the impression that those in charge of JLOTS had a look at Sea Basing, realised it was all expensive nonsense and decided to carry on normal jogging